nerohoop/JavaScript30/06 - Type Ahead/README.md

 ### Promise

 JavaScript is single thread.
 Typically, it's in the same queue as painting, updating styles.
 The Promise object is used for asynchronous computations.
 A Promise represents a value which may be available now, or in the future, or never.
-All promise instances get a then method which allows you to react to the promise.
-The first then callback receives the result given to it by the resolve() call.
+All promise instances get a then method which allows you to react to the promise. then() takes two arguments, a callback for success case, another for failure case.
+You can chain thens together to transform values or run additional async actions one after another.
 ``` JavaScript
   promise.then(function(result) {
     // Succeed